loning/zeckendorf-hilbert/docs/euler-article/gls-union/01-foundation/04-what-is-scattering_en.md

 ### 💡 Most Profound Insight

-> **Time is not an external clock, but intrinsic delay of scattering processes.
+> **GLS theory proposes: Time might not be an external clock, but intrinsic delay of scattering processes.
 Evolution of universe is essentially a huge scattering process.**

 Just as echo tells you the shape of a cave, scattering tells you the structure of universe—even what time itself is.